ThashmikaX/interview-preparation/quiestions.md

 What kind of models you have trained?
 How do you increase the size of the dataset?
 Gave a scenario based on data analysis and draw a component diagram for that.
 Scenario - Extracting Twitter data and analyzing it and visualizing it in the dashboard.
 They needed to check the interaction of components.
-Then change the scenario to have a real-time connection, to have in-house dashboard, what is the datastore you select? what kind of database you choose relational or NoSQL and why?
+Then change the scenario to have a real-time connection, to have in-house dashboard, what is the datastore you select?
-Difference between NoSQL and Relational? when to use?

 Few more questions on the scenario.
-Implement a program to get the two largest numbers in an integer array.
 OOP concepts.
 Explain polymorphism
-Multiple inheritance?
-why java doesn't support multiple inheritance?
-Draw ER diagram of Customer purchase products via orders scenario.
-Explain interactions write an SQL query
-What would you do if the product table have millions of records and you have to find a product?
-What would you suggest as a solution if failure occur while purchasing the Order table got updated and the product count didn't change due to failure?

 Design Patterns you know.
 Explain Singleton
-Where does this one object instantiate and how? what are the cloud technologies you know? what are the services?
+Where does this one object instantiate and how?
-Do you familiar with DevOps- Kubernetes, Docker, CI/CD?

 What are the Software development methodologies familiar with?
-Explain" "explain a project you are familiar reasoning behind choosing the technologies explain user authentication (asked whether my project had that component) how do you connect to the database
+Explain" "explain a project you are familiar reasoning behind choosing the technologies

+explain user authentication (asked whether my project had that component) how do you connect to the database

-HTTP methods - get, post, put/ delete rest url and status codes -> 200 for success, /books for adding a resource ACID properties
-Gave a scenario to draw an ER diagram (movie producing) write the database schema (tables with attribute, primary keys, foriegn keys) SQL - queries -> regarding the given scenario normalization explain oop concepts with java - draw a class diagram for animal kindom regarding what i draw asked question (abstract classes/ interface/ concrete classes) multiple inheritance how do you handle asynchronous situation threads vs process deadlocks asked difference between array and arraylist, arraylist and linkedlist explain stack and queue | differences | operations explain familiar sorting algorithm its time complexity
+Gave a scenario to draw an ER diagram (movie producing) write the database schema (tables with attribute, primary keys, foriegn keys) SQL - queries -> regarding the given scenario normalization explain oop concepts with java - draw a class diagram for animal kindom regarding what i draw asked question (abstract classes/ interface/ concrete classes)

+explain stack and queue | differences | operations explain familiar sorting algorithm its time complexity
 React props/ states
 question regarding JSX
-agile methodologies
-sprint events
-questions regarding sprint planning"

 "technologies that I am familiar with
 Asked about intern projects
-technology related question based on internship projects java vs python reverse an array
+technology related question based on internship projects
-JRE , compiler, interpreter related questions

 React Lifecycle, Projects I have done so far, Versions of React and Node with their new features, Given a problem of frontend and how I'm gonna handle, NodeJs frameworks I have used, Redux, Asked to explain what I did on a project to get a high level idea and asked questions related to technogolies and frameworks I have used questions on intern(Intern tasks),final year project(asked about the approach),Algorithm for find the missing prime number in a prime unsorted array,Promises in React
 "Asked about the previous projects
 Technologies used in internship projects
 Angular Ivy
-Using traditional servers vs serverless platforms Difference between Java and JavScript
+Using traditional servers vs serverless platforms

 Multithreading "
 "Intern Project and data modeling (JSON format vs structured) What is the database type (Relational vs Document) and why do you choose that (from intern project) What is your language of preference: Java or NodeJS, Rank your knowledge What is the Promise API (NodeJS) equivalent in Java

-Is NodeJS single-threaded
-NodeJS event loop concept and how it works - tell the order of execution of the given set of statements including a Promise Find the missing Prime number in a given Prime number array and time complexity of your solution and how to optimize" Explain one of the project you did, draw a class diagram for that.
+Find the missing Prime number in a given Prime number array and time complexity of your solution and how to optimize" Explain one of the project you did, draw a class diagram for that.
 OOP concepts and how it used in the project